HITECHCRIME/HC_SG51_Colorized_World/README.md

 one is amidst
 round the corner

-no hidden layers
-just the grief

-truly only thing
-is my own cause
-own charge own retreat

 [CHORUS 3]
-colorized world
-with no scars
+colorized world with no scars
-i only wanted
-no wars no fights
-no separate worlds

-aye ya (reverb)
+i only wanted no wars no fights no separate worlds aye ya (reverb)

-often (no) words make
-our dimensions feel cold
-i don't feel a thing
-is what i tell myself
+often words make our dimensions feel cold i don't feel a thing is what i tell myself every day ya (reverb)
-every day

-aye ya (reverb)

 in the end